continuousphp/deploy-agent/README.md

 Automated deployment agent to install on your servers.

-It manages automated deployment workflow based on webhook for your projects.
+It manages automated deployment workflows based on webhooks for your projects.

 # Requirements